Skip to main content

 The flow wrapper

-flow() takes three arguments: a name, a platform string, and an asynchronous function containing the test logic.
+flow() takes three arguments: a name, a configuration, and an async callback containing the test logic.

 export default flow(